nuntius-rex/elithica-amd/README.md

 ## Technology

-<p>Elithica was originally inspired by the documentation on knockoutjs.com regarding AMD loading with RequireJS, located <a href="https://knockoutjs.com/documentation/amd-loading.html">here</a>.
-One popular framework that utilizes the same sort of approach described in the Knockout documentation is the much larger and more robust, enterprise-ready <a href="https://www.oracle.com/webfolder/technetwork/jet/index-alta.html">Oracle Jet</a>.
+<p>Elithica was originally inspired by the documentation on knockoutjs.com regarding AMD loading with RequireJS, located <a href="https://knockoutjs.com/documentation/amd-loading.html" target="_blank">here</a>.
+One popular framework that utilizes the same sort of approach described in the Knockout documentation is the much larger and more robust, enterprise-ready <a href="https://www.oracle.com/webfolder/technetwork/jet/index-alta.html" target="_blank">Oracle Jet</a>.
 While Elithica shares the same sort of modular approach, the comparison has to end there, as Elithica is not robust, and it is not feature rich.
 It is not really even a framework.
 It is just designed to do a simple job ("be modular"), with the philosophy of "add only what is needed, not everything that you might need."
 Perhaps it will serve your needs well!
 </p>